ljpguimen/genetic-algorithm/README.txt

 To adjust data acquisition settings, navigate to the appropriate folder and adjust the properties.ini file For example, navigate to "Andor/Andor properties.ini" and adjust those initialization settings.

+Note: the program always searches for the highest figure of merit.
+If you want to optimize for the smallest value just make your figure of merit negative

 HOW TO SET UP A NEW DATA ACQUISITION DEVICE
-1) Create a folder with your new device
+1) Create a folder for your new device
 2) Within that folder, create a properties.ini file formatted the same as the other .ini files.
-3) Adjust the data_acquisition_functions.py file to include an initialize, acquire, and shut_down function for your device.
+3) Adjust the data_acquisition_functions.py file to include an initialize, acquire, figure of merit, and shut_down function for your device.
 4) Include your device as an available option in the genetic_algorithm.ini file

 Example: If you want to call your device "device1", create a folder named "device1".
 Within that folder, create a file named "device1 properties.ini".
 Adjust data_acquisition_functions.py to have options for "elif (self.device == "device1"):" in its public functions (public functions do not have "__" in front of their name).
 Then, go into genetic_algorithm.ini and let "device1" be an option.

-Note: if you want to optimize the lowest figure of merit instead of the highest, change Self.people.sort(key=operator.attrgetter('figure_of_merit'), reverse = True) around line 232 of people.py so it is reverse = False self.people.sort(key=operator.attrgetter('figure_of_merit'), reverse = False)
+Note: the device name "device1" or whatever you choose, cannot have any space in it